rppicomidi/pico-usb-midi-processor/README.md

 in Decimal or Hex format in the settings screen.
 - More processors are coming.
 I have not gotten to them yet.

+# Revision History
+18-November-2022: PUMP repo goes public.
+All documented features function.
+More MIDI processors are coming.
+Still need to make an enclosure for it.